-Mt Baw Baw’s downhill mountain bike track the ‘DH1’ has developed a reputation amongst the Australian riding community as one of the most challenging and exciting runs in the country.
-The start gate is located along side Village Centre and riders are faced with a large wall ride before disappearing down the old chairlift run and Jeep Track.
-Australia’s best riders have conquered the 300 vertical metres descent in just over 3 1/2 minutes.
+Mt Baw Baw’s downhill mountain bike track the ‘DH1’ has developed a reputation amongst the Australian riding community as a challenging and exciting run.
+DH1 includes some includes some loose and gnarly sections that are a bit of a throwback to the earlier downhill mountain bike trails.
+The start of the track is located along side Village Central Restaurant.
+Riders are faced with a large wall ride before disappearing down the old chairlift run and Jeep Track.
+Some of the best riders have conquered the 300 vertical meters descent in just over 3 1/2 minutes.

-The main trail will challenge the most competent rider however those not so experienced have the opportunity to bypass the more difficult features via alternate ‘B-line’ routes.
-The Mt Baw Baw DH1 track is open during the green season (excluding major event weekends) from the end of November til late April each year.
+DH1 will challenge the most competent rider however developing riders have the opportunity to bypass some of the more difficult features via alternate ‘B-line’ routes.
+The Mt Baw Baw DH1 track is open during the green season (excluding major event weekends) from the end of November till late April each year.

 Please check in at Guest Services before riding.
 Mt Baw Baw requires full face helmets to be worn on DH1 and advises the use of body armour.

-From summit check out Upper Tyers, Tanjil Link (Int) and Mueller's (adv) single tracks or take it easy on the Summit and Village green runs.
+From summit check out Upper Tyers, Tanjil Link (intermediate) and Mueller’s (advanced) single tracks or take it easy on the Summit and Village green runs.
 Village and McMillan trails meander through undulating terrain down to the boundary of the Baw Baw National Park in the north.
 The ride is picturesque with rest areas and picnic tables scattered along the trail.

-Access to the trails is FREE, bring your own bike or contact Guest Services on 03 5165 1136 in advance to check availability, hire bikes, or book lessons!
+Access to the trails is FREE, bring your own bike or contact Guest Services on 03 5165 1136 in advance to check availability or hire bikes!